uriel621/users-app/README.md

-# Distance Calulator App
+# Users App

 This application where users can create, load users from JSON file, Update, and Delete

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes

 ### Prerequisites